andriikushch/andriikushch.github.io/_posts/2020-03-22-autonomous-vehicle-the-chassis.markdown

 ![car3](/assets/images/1/car_3.jpg)

 I got it already assembled.
 It simplified a task for me.
-Also, it has a preinstalled Raspbian, so I was able to run the OS in Raspberry Pi 3 and log in.
+Also, it has a preinstalled Raspbian, so I was able to run the OS on Raspberry Pi 3 and log in.

 After connecting to the wifi, the first things I did were enabling **ssh** and **i2c** options in Raspbian config.
 You can do it with `sudo raspi-config` or via a graphical interface.